1. About us

 4. Dr Jeremy Alexander Head

-Dr Jeremy Head
+Doctor Jeremy Head MA, BA

 Summary

-In addition, I am the module leader for the dissertations on the MSc International Business Management course, and contemporary issues in international business on BSc International Business.
+I am the module leader for the Dissertation and Principles of International Business modules on the MSc International Business Management course, and Dynamic Issues in International Business on the UG Business courses.

-Since September 2018, I have been the subject leader for the International Business subject group.
-This multifaceted role includes providing direction and leadership for the subject group, deploying resources within the group, line management, developing staff, new product development, and quality enhancement.
+I have previously (2011- 2018), been the UG Programme Leader for International Business, Business Economics and Languages, a broad ranging role relating to academic quality and standards on the courses in this programme.
+After this I was (2018-2024) the subject leader for the International Business subject group.
+This multifaceted role included providing leadership for the subject group, deploying resources within the group, line management, developing staff, new product development, international development, accreditation and quality enhancement.

 About